 Hong Kong is famous for its open economy.
 It combines a simple low-rate tax regime with free-market principles, and it has no restrictions on inbound or outbound investment.
-It is a major financial and commercial center and serves as a regional headquarters and business hub for the Asia Pacific region.
+Hong Kong is a major financial and commercial center and serves as a regional headquarters and business hub for the Asia Pacific region.
 It acts as a gateway to enterprises seeking access to global markets.

 Like Hong Kong, Taiwan practices a capitalist economy.
 Taiwan has a free market economy in which a free price system determines the prices of goods and services.
 The larger part of the economy is driven by electronics and technology in the north, precision machinery in the central regions, and petrochemicals and heavy industry in the south.
 There is little government involvement in the market’s economy.
 It is an Asian logistics hub that offers a vibrant investment environment and a low corporate tax environment.